This page is kept up-to-date with information on MDHA construction projects.

 Work at the site required a partial lane closure on Summer Place from Dec.
 14, 2015 to mid January 2016.
 Street parking on Summer Place was closed during this time to allow two-way traffic to remain.
 During this time, residents parked in employee designated areas.

-MDHA is building a 1,010-space parking garage with nearly 8,000 square feet of retail space to help meet Nashville’s growing need for downtown parking.
+MDHA built a 1,010-space parking garage with nearly 8,000 square feet of retail space to help meet Nashville’s growing need for downtown parking.
 Officials broke ground at the corner of Fifth Avenue North and Church Street in November 2014.
 The garage portion of the project was completed in December 2016.
 The retail portion of the project is expected to be finished sometime in 2017.

 Overnight concrete pours began September 2015 and occur between 7 p.m. and 7 a.m.
 Monday through Saturday.
 The overnight pours will take place one to three times weekly for up to one year.
 During the 7 p.m. to 7 a.m. window, a portion of Fifth Avenue North between Church and Commerce Streets will be closed to make room for a concrete pump truck.
 Drivers will still be able to access the garage at 144 Fifth Ave.
 North and the adjacent alley.